Tour Disneyland Like the Lurkyloos

 The Basics

 We have New Orleans Square instead of Liberty Square, and it is BEAUTIFUL!
 If you can afford it, it’s really nice to have a meal at the Blue Bayou Restaurant, which is inside Pirates of the Caribbean.
-Entrees cost $20–$38, and the food quality is on par with, say, Coral Reef at Epcot.
-Most of the time…
+Entrees cost $20–$40, and the food quality is on par with, say, Le Cellier.
+Most of the time… But it’s definitely not California Grill caliber.
+Make a reservation for 11:30am when they open, and you’re pretty much guaranteed to get a table by the water.

 You will need a “priority seating” reservation (our version of Disney World’s “advance dining reservations”), but you can probably wait to make one until a few weeks beforehand.
-The number is 714-781-3463.
+The farthest out you can book is 60 days.
+The number is 714-781-3463, or book online.

-A less expensive alternative to the Blue Bayou is Cafe De Orleans, if you want table service.
+A less expensive alternative to the Blue Bayou is Cafe Orleans, if you want table service.
 You can split one of the world-famous Monte Cristo sandwiches for much less money and have a lovely view of the Rivers of America.
+They also have some pretty awesome garlic fries!

 For counter service, Rancho del Zocalo has the best atmosphere, but the food isn’t that authentic or great.
-None of our counter service food is very good, except Jolly Holiday Bakery on Main Street.
-You might do better inside California Adventure or at La Brea Bakery on Downtown Disney—it’s right outside the bag check area for both parks.
+I don’t think any of our counter service food is very good, except Jolly Holiday Bakery on Main Street and maybe the corn dog wagon.
+But apparently many Walt Disney World vets find the variety of Disneyland’s counter service food a welcome relief from the homogeneity of the Magic Kingdom’s offerings.

 Touring

-Rides that are better in Disneyland (or nonexistent at the Magic Kingdom): Space Mountain, Pirates of the Caribbean, Indiana Jones & the Temple of the Forbidden Eye, Finding Nemo Submarine Voyage, The Enchanted Tiki Room, Storybookland, Roger Rabbit’s Car Toon Spin, and the Columbia Sailing Ship.
+Rides that are better in Disneyland (or nonexistent in Florida): Space Mountain, Pirates of the Caribbean, Indiana Jones and the Temple of the Forbidden Eye, Finding Nemo Submarine Voyage, Storybookland, Roger Rabbit’s Car Toon Spin, and the Columbia Sailing Ship.

 Fireworks

-The Disneyland fireworks shows are MUCH better, and twice as long as Wishes at the Magic Kingdom.
-They also change depending on the season, and the Halloween fireworks show rivals the one you have to pay extra for at Mickey’s Not-So-Scary Halloween Party in the Magic Kingdom.
+The Disneyland fireworks shows are fantastic.
+They also change depending on the season.
 Our Fantasmic! is considered superior because it takes place right on the Rivers of America and involves the Columbia and the riverboat.
-It also has a brand new dragon, plus Flotsam and Jetsam on jet skis!
 If you go to the 10:30pm show instead of the 9pm one, you can show up right at 9:20 or 9:30 as people leave the first show and get a good spot without waiting for 3 hours.
-(And don’t bother with Disneyland’s Fantasmic! dessert party—you still have to wait in line for an hour if you want one of the few decent seats.)
+And don’t bother with Disneyland’s Fantasmic! dessert party—you still have to wait in line for an hour if you want one of the few decent seats, plus the desserts are pretty lackluster.

 For information on World of Color, click HERE.